itechf-s/fincz-blog/content/hi/Amazon Affiliate Disclosure/index.md

 “Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates”.
 All the Logos used on this website (fincz.com) are trademarks of the Respective websites or their affiliates.

 *   **[Privacy Policy](https://www.fincz.com/privacy-policy)**
+*   This page updated on 30 Jul 2024